opensearch-project/documentation-website/_dashboards/dql.md

 For example, if you want to see all visualizations of visits to a host based in the US, enter `geo.dest:US` into the search field, and Dashboards refreshes to display all related data.

-Just like query DSL, DQL comes in a handful of varieties, so use whichever best fits your use case.
+Just like the query DSL, DQL has a handful of query types, so use whichever best fits your use case.

+This section uses the OpenSearch Dashbaords sample web log data.
+To add sample data in Dashboards, log in to OpenSearch Dashboards, choose **Home**, **Add sample data**, and then **Add data**.

 ---